 Data security statement

 The Document Control add-on helps with review and 21 CFR 11 compliant document signing on Confluence Cloud, including the ability to ensure that all signatures are authenticated at the time of signature.
 All transactions with Confluence Cloud are secured using Atlassian Connect Express / JWT.
+Data transport is secured using TLS (Transport Layer Security).

 The add-on server stores only your configuration settings.
 It does not store any data from your Confluence instance, including users, pages, reviewers, signatures, or anything else.
 All of the data generated by the add-on is stored in your Confluence instance, not the add-on server.